 Import docs

-You can import your documents from a number of top platforms including Notion, Google Docs and Evernote.
+You can import your documents from several top platforms including Notion, Google Docs, and Evernote.
 This decreases the amount of manual work your team will have to engage in to make sure your content is imported into Slite.

 Integrations and extensions